 It can be hard to remember what you did yesterday, much less what you did throughout the previous year — but that’s exactly what you’re asked to do when you file your taxes.
 Forgetting some of your expenses, such as gifts to charity, business expenses or medical costs, could cause you to pay more in taxes than you’re required.
 To save the most money when filing taxes, keep records throughout the year of any expenses that qualify for tax deductions and tax credits, so you’ll have a full list when tax time comes around.

 2. Be Prepared To Pay Taxes on Time — Even If You Can’t Afford It

 When it comes to collecting what it’s owed, the IRS can be, well, demanding.
-Even if you file for a tax extension, you’re required to pay the amount you owe by the original filing date (typically, April 15).
+Even if you file for a tax extension, you’re required to pay the amount you owe by the original filing date (this year is April 18).
 Failure to do so can trigger a wave of IRS penalties and fees.